 Create Preset Dashboards and Health Rules

-The Synthetic Server comes with a
+The Synthetic Server comes with the

 About the Preset Dashboards and Health Rules

 The preset health rules issue warnings for when the Synthetic Server has a busy percentage of 80% and issue critical alerts when that busy percentage reaches 90%.
-This busy percentage is evaluated over the last 30 minutes.
+The busy percentage is evaluated over the last 30 minutes.

 Understanding the Busy Percentage